apoorv1997/nodejs-scraper/README.md

 2) All the links fetched will be saved in 'links.txt' file in form of object.
 Each object consists of the link of the post and an array of it's internal URLs.

-3) cheerio has been used in order to use jquery in scraped data, inorder to select only the post's url.
+3) cheerio has been used in order to use jquery in scraped data, inorder to select only the post's url and concurrent connections have been set up to only 5 using command server.maxConnection = 5.